confused-Techie/PS-to-AD/README.md

 Since this program will interact with active directory you're able to set the attribute you'd like the program to use by setting `app.attribute` within the config.

 This value can be anything, but will be used for placing DCID id's, as well as should be used when setting `ps2ad:no-sync` to ignore an item within ad during sync.

+## Usage

+To get setup with `PS2AD` just use the following steps:

+1) Copy this repository locally.
+2) Within the root folder of the repository run `npm install` to install all needed dependencies
+3) Afterwards create your script to retreive a list of all Active Directory users.
+This can be placed wherever you'd like, and be whatever you'd like.
+But an example script is in `./example_scripts/`.
+Ensure the output file is written to `.cache/ad_data.json`
+4) Create your `conf.yml` which will contain all configuration data for the application.
+Within you can point to your scripts, and to the cache folder and anything else needed.
+You can use the example config above
+5) Finally run the application while pointing to your file configuration.
+If you'd like to install globally to be able to run it as a bin just use `npm install . -g`